Economic Security

 Strengthening Food Security

-During the pandemic, issues impacting women and girls were compounded.
-This is true for food insecurity and the need for resources in our community has been at an all-time high during the pandemic.
+During the pandemic, issues impacting women and girls were compounded—including food insecurity.
+The need for resources in our community reached an all-time high, highlighting long-standing gaps in access to consistent and reliable food assistance.

-If you need food assistance, you can apply for SNAP assistance through AccessNebraska.
+If you need food assistance, you can apply for SNAP through AccessNebraska.

 Payday Lending Reform